Brotli compression

 If compression is enabled on the origin server and the server response includes the

-Content-Encodingheader, the compression feature of CDN will not take effect. -
+Content-Encodingheader, the compression feature of CDN will not take effect.-

 Brotli compression is supported only by some browsers.
 You can check browser compatibility based on your business requirements.

 Common image file types (such as PNG, JPG, and JPEG) and video file types (such as MP4, AVI, and WMV) are already compressed.
-Enabling intelligent compression or Brotli compression does not reduce their size.
+Enabling Gzip compression or Brotli compression does not reduce their size.
 We recommend that you disable compression for these files.
 To further reduce image file sizes, use the image processing feature.
 To further reduce video file sizes, use the audio and video transcoding feature.
 Both image processing and audio and video transcoding can reduce file quality.

 Procedure